 This totally depends on the job you decide to take, if you traveled to Italy with friends and where you decide to live.

 First of all it is illegal to work in Italy without a valid visa.
 This can be a student visa or work visa.
 To qualify for your visa, you need to take the TEFL course.
-Your fee includes the month of course work for your TEFL certificate, and all of the pre-departure work it takes to take in your application, get it to Florence, and interview you for available jobs.
+Even if you already have a TEFL or TESOL certificate.
+Your fee includes all of the pre-departure work it takes to consider your application, get it to Florence, and interview you for available jobs.

-At GeoVisions, we have pre-screened the position and in a few cases, we have placed people in those jobs before.
 We make sure you’re being paid the highest amount possible.
 We provide a formal orientation.
-You will meet other teachers just like you the day you arrive.
-We help you with your visa, your formal documents and we make sure your new job is ready to receive you.
+You will meet other teachers just like you on the day you arrive.
+We guide you with your visa, your official documents, and job placement.